Kooks or pesos?

 CUCs (kooks), are sometimes referred to as tourist money, but they are widely used by locals too, particularly in cities.
 CUCs and CUPs can both be used in many shops, and there is a fixed exchange rate of 25-to-1.
 One kook is worth 25 national pesos.

 We asked our host in Havana if we needed local pesos, and where we could get them.

 She just laughed.
 “They won’t be any use to you.”
 She was right to some extent, as in Havana there are very few places that tourists would need pesos.
 Everything is priced in kook.
 Outside of Havana though, it's a different story.

 Where to get your Cuban currency at Havana Airport

 You can get your Cuban currency (CUCs) in the airport at Havana when you fly in.
 Head upstairs from the Arrivals area, where you will find 4 ATMs and a couple of currency exchange windows.
 When we arrived, there were lines of people for the windows, but if you have a cash or credit card it was easy and quick to withdraw local currency, ready to pay your taxi fare to the city centre.

 How and where to get your local Cuban pesos

 It turned out to be relatively easy to get our hands on the local Cuban currency or pesos.
 You have to find a “casa de cambio” – a money changer – which is referred to as a CADECA in Cuba (CAsa DE CAmbio).

-At the CADECA you will receive 24 pesos for one kook.
-If you are changing pesos back in the other direction, it costs 25 pesos to buy one kook, hence the official rate of 25-to-1.
+At the CADECA we received 24 pesos for one kook.
+If we change pesos back in the other direction, it costs 25 pesos to buy one kook, hence the official rate of 25-to-1.